bjmt/phylocorrpkg/README.md

 write_fst(as.data.frame(Ov), "Ov.fst")
 rm(Ov)

-# Parallelisation is not required, as this is an easy calculation
+# For calcOccDiff() parallelisation is not required, as this is a simple
+# calculation
 OccDiff <- calcOccDiff(input)
 write_fst(as.data.frame(OccDiff), "OccDiff.fst")
 rm(OccDiff)